S2-group/SAF-Toolkit/README.md

      |
      |--- SAF Toolkit [2022-04]/            Previous version of the SAF Toolkit, including its instruments
         |
-        |--- documentation/                    Files used for the README (FIXME)
+        |--- documentation/                    SAF Toolkit models as UML diagrams; files used for the README
         |
         |--- tutorials/                        Tutorials on how to use the SAF Toolkit
      |--- SAF Toolkit [2024-02]/            Current version of the SAF Toolkit, including its instruments
         |
-        |--- documentation/                    Files used for the README (FIXME)
+        |--- documentation/                    SAF Toolkit models as UML diagrams; files used for the README
         |
         |--- tutorials/                        Tutorials on how to use the SAF Toolkit